ecphp/cas-lib/docs/pages/usage.rst

 Bare PHP
 --------

-To get you started with PSR CAS in a simple bare PHP project (*without using any framework*), you can check the following project: `drupol/psrcas-client-poc`_
+To get you started with CAS Lib in a simple bare PHP project (*without using any framework*), you can check the following project: `drupol/psrcas-client-poc`_

 Test `the bare PHP demo application`_ now.